Learn Programming with Python — An Introduction

 Let’s take a look at the different parts of our super-simple, one-line program.

-this is a function which is built-in in Python.
-When we use this function, we instruct Python to print to the terminal (also known as standard-out) whatever appears in brackets.- Programming languages are often full of functions.
+• Programming languages are often full of functions.
 A function usually takes at least one argument to work on.
 We are not limited to built-in functions, we can write our own!

-is the argument we gave to theprint()
+• “Hello, World!” is the argument we gave to the print() function.

 Extending the Program by Accepting Input